thebiggive/matchbot/Readme.md

-You should usually use Docker to run the app locally in an easy way, with the least possible configuration and the most consistency with other runtime environments - both those used when the app is deployed 'for real' and other developers' machines.
+You should usually use Docker to run the app locally in an easy way, with the least possible configuration and the most consistency with other runtime environments - both those used when in production and similar environments and on and other developers' machines.

 ### Prerequisites